Georgia lost both her parents by the age of 12. By 16 she was homeless.

 ‘I give [xxx] to SASH (Safe & Sound Homes) of 107-109 Walmgate, York, YO1 9UA, Charity Registration Number 1054890 for its general charitable purposes and I declare that the receipt of the Director or other proper officer of SASH shall be a full and sufficient discharge for the said legacy.’

 If you choose your own wording please ensure you use our full address and registered charity number: Safe and Sound Homes, 107-109 Walmgate, York YO1 9UA.
 Registered Charity 1054890.

 "When I was 11 my mum died."
 A gift in your Will can help young people like Georgia.

 - Asking family and friends to make a donation to SASH in lieu of funeral flowers.

 - Making a gift to SASH in memory of friends or family members.

-If you would like more information on anything detailed in this page please do not hesitate to get in touch with Ruth Fawcett on 01904 652043 or click here to send Ruth an email.
+If you would like more information please get in touch with SASH on 01904 652043 or click here to send SASH an email.

 Did you know?